shin10567/Morinus-Source-Codes/README.md

 - Dodecatemoria: moved the “Dodecatemoria Calculator” context-menu item above “Save as Bitmap”; clicking it now opens the calculator.
 #### 9.3.3
 - Partially restored the Help (?) button in the top-right corner.
+#### 9.3.4
+- Zodiacal Releasing bug fixes
+- Adjusted the Angles at Birth input parameter to a maximum of 12 minutes
+- Added “?” help to Angles at Birth parameters, Arabic Parts Options, and the Dodecatemoria Calculator